Board Members in the IEF

 Ken has a B.A.(Hons) in Business Studies from Ulster University and a Masters’ in Business Administration from The Open University, with a Distinction in Strategic Management.

 He was a founder parent of Braidside Integrated Primary School in Ballymena and the first Chair of its Board of Governors.
-On moving to Derry he served on the Board of Governors of Oakgrove Integrated College and was Chair for a five year period.
+On moving to Derry, he served on the Board of Governors of Oakgrove Integrated College and was Chair for a five year period.
 He also chaired the Board of Directors of IEF during a previous term of office.
-Ken is currently a Governor of North Coast Integrated College in Coleraine.
+He is currently a Governor of North Coast Integrated College and a member of the Interim Board of Governors of the proposed new Controlled Integrated College in the Causeway area.

 In his spare time, Ken enjoys walking and music and is a keen bridge player.